Trump International Hotel Las Vegas: 2023 death of Diana Truschke

-In 2025, the property was sued for wrongful death following the death of Diana Truschke, a 78 year old woman from California.
+In 2025, the property was sued for wrongful death following the death of Diana Truschke, a 78-year-old woman from California.
 Truschke died from injuries she sustained after being ejected by a revolving door at the property.
 The suit claims that employees at the property should have been aware of the door malfunctioning and that it was not complying with safety regulations.
-The incident occurred when she was attempting to exit the property in March of 2023.
-Truschke died in October of 2023 as a result of injuries she sustained at the property.
+The incident occurred when she was attempting to exit the property in March 2023.
+Truschke died in October 2023 as a result of injuries she sustained at the property.
 The family is suing on the grounds of negligence, negligent hiring and negligent training.

 Potential sale of property

 In 2024, there were discussions over whether or not the property might be sold or seized by New York Attorney General Letitia James following Donald Trump's civil fraud trial in New York.
 The property could sell for $1.3 billion to $1.7 billion.
-This speculation occurred prior to Donald Trump winning the 2024 US presidential election.
+This speculation occurred prior to Donald Trump winning the 2024 United States presidential election.